KcivazB/portfolio/public/articles/0/en.md

+# 0. I created a blog
-It’s official—I’ve taken the leap: I finally created a blog on my website!
+_It’s official—I’ve taken the leap: I finally created a blog on my website!_

 The idea behind this blog is primarily to document the technologies and practices I've implemented across my various personal projects.